Returnal: Plot

 She proceeds to the bottom of the abyss where she encounters a massive, octopus-like alien creature.
-She is then shown a vision of a middle-aged woman, who looks similar to Selene, driving through a forest at night with a young child (whose motion-capture actor is credited as "Helios" in the game's end credits) in the back seat.
+She is then shown a vision of a middle-aged woman, who looks similar to Selene, driving through a forest at night with a young child in the back seat.
 While passing over a bridge, the woman sees the astronaut standing in the middle of the road and swerves to avoid it, driving the car off the bridge and into the lake below.
 The woman attempts to reach the now unconscious child but is pulled out of the car by dark cloud-like tentacles.
 A first-person perspective of the lake surface from below is then shown.
 The cloud-like tentacles reappear, pulling the viewer away from the surface and deeper into the lake.

 If the player then continues the game after the closing credits, and collects six artifacts called "Sunface Fragments", Selene can then return to her home and recover a set of car keys.
 She then opens the car and confronts a pregnant humanoid creature seated in a wheelchair.
 Selene fights off the creature and is transported back to the car crash from the perspective of the astronaut, implying that she is the astronaut that the driver swerved to avoid.
 Selene then finds herself underwater and swims to the surface, crying out the name "Helios" as she does.